This guide provides step-by-step instructions for configuring a minimal Keycloak setup to manage users, roles, and apps efficiently.

-We will walk you through configuring a minimal Keycloak setup to efficiently manage users, roles, and applications.
-Keycloak is an open-source Identity and Access Management (IAM) solution that makes it easy to secure applications and services with little to no coding.
+This guide walks through configuring a minimal Keycloak setup to efficiently manage users, roles, and apps.
+Keycloak is an open-source Identity and Access Management (IAM) solution that secures apps and services with little to no coding.

-To configure a minimal required Keycloak setup, in this guide we will cover the following steps:
+To configure a minimal required Keycloak setup, this guide covers the following steps:

 1